timdorr/reparty/README.md

 __A business analytics reporting party!__

-Although initially concentrating on a daily email report, Reparty intends to be an easy tool for building dashboards and reports focused on business analytics about your app.
+Although initially concentrating on a daily email report, Reparty intends to be an easy tool for generating reports focused on business analytics about your app.

-Planned reporting modules include:
+A modular design is used, so reporting on a variety of different data sources is possible.
+Custom modules can be created within your app.
+The currently bundled modules are:

 * ActiveRecord, including arbitrary sum/count columns
-* Google Analytics/MixPanel/Gaug.es/etc etc
-* Stripe
-* Twitter
+* SendGrid
+* Mixpanel (just funnels for now)

+Other modules will be added over time.
+This is in use in production at my company, SalesLoft, so focus will be on the modules that best suit our needs.
+Feel free to submit a pull request with any modules you have created.

 ## Configuration

-Whilst not completely done, this is how you'll configure it for emailing a daily user count in the near future.
+You can configure Reparty in an initalizer using a config block:

     Reparty.config do |config|
       config.from = "test@test.com"